vanheaven-ui/React-calc/README.md

 Once you have a local copy of the entire project on your computer, then:

-- If you don't meet the above prerequisites, Visit [node download and installations docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install node js and npm.
+- If you don't meet the above prerequisites, visit [node download and installations docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install node js and npm.
 - Run `npm install` to install the project dependencies in the package.json file.

 ### Testing <a name = "tests"></a>